Care home fees

 The majority of Anchor care homes accept both private fee paying residents (self-funders) and local authority funded residents.

-At Anchor our weekly private fees can vary depending on where the care home is, the type of room offered and care services required.
-Our range of private fees currently (2019) start from £680 a week.
+At Anchor we have 114 homes across England offering a range of services and facilities.
+Our weekly private fees can vary depending on where the care home is, the type of room offered and care services required.
+Our private fees currently (2021) range from £695 to £1870 a week.

 What is included in my weekly fee?